Francis Gillingham: Later career

 In 1950, he moved to Edinburgh and was appointed Consultant Neurosurgeon in the Department of Surgical Neurology.
 Additionally he was appointed Director of the Department and Senior Lecturer in Surgical Neurology at the University of Edinburgh.
+In 1962, he was named Reader and, in 1963, succeeded Professor Norman Dott as Professor of Surgical Neurology, University of Edinburgh.

+In 1952 Gillingham was elected a member of the Harveian Society of Edinburgh and served as President in 1980.
 In 1955, he was elected a Fellow of the Royal College of Surgeons of Edinburgh.
 In 1980 he was elected President of the College.
-In 1962, he was named Reader and, in 1963, succeeded Professor Norman Dott as Professor of Surgical Neurology, University of Edinburgh.
 In 1965 he was elected a member of the Aesculapian Club.

 Gillingham was considered a pioneer in the field of stereotactic surgery and was widely credited with introducing the concept of subspecialty fellowships to British neurosurgical training.

 Due a growing reputation as an expert in Parkinson's disease Gillingham was selected to operate on S. J. V. Chelvanayakam, Leader of the Tamil United Liberation Front, who was suffering from the disease.
 The surgery, carried out in Edinburgh in 1961 was deemed a success and ultimately prolonged Chelvanayakam's life.

 In January 1982 Gillingham was made a Commander of the Most Excellent Order of the British Empire, three years previously he had also received the Clark Foundation Award for Services to Road Safety after campaigning for seatbelts to become mandatory in every car.